DRC Frequently Asked Questions

 What can I expect when I request a DRC constructed dataset? [return to top]

-Once we have received a completed Order Form and a signed Terms and Conditions from you, we will send you an e-mail with links to download a compressed folder containing the selected dataset and supplementary information.
+Visit our “Request a Dataset” page here.
+Once we have received a completed User Form and Data Use Agreement, we will send you an e-mail with links to download all datasets and supplementary information.

 Can I get a list of publications that have used the surveys hosted on the DRC? [return to top]